TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 2 - CPU Metrics/2.2.2-vm/_index.md

 At the most basic level, a VM CPU is either being utilized or not being utilized by the Guest OS.
 At any given moment, it either runs or it does not, there is no walk state.

-- When it’s being utilized, the hypervisor must schedule it.
+- When it's being utilized, the hypervisor must schedule it.
 A multi vCPU VM has multiple schedules, 1 for each vCPU.
 For each vCPU:
   - If VMkernel has the physical CPUs to run it, then the vCPU gets to Run.
 The Run counter is increased to track this.
   - If VMkernel has no physical CPUs to run it, then the vCPU is placed into Ready State.
 The VM is ready, but the hypervisor is not.
 The Ready counter tracks this.
-- When it’s not being utilized, there are 2 possible reasons:
+- When it's not being utilized, there are 2 possible reasons:
   - The CPU is truly idle.
-It’s not doing any work.
+It's not doing any work.
 The Idle Wait counter accounts for it.
   - The CPU is waiting for IO.
 CPU, being faster than RAM, waits for IO to be brought in.
 There are 3 sub cases here (CoStop, VM Wait and memory wait), and they will be covered later.

-With the above understanding, we’re ready to examine the following state diagram.
+With the above understanding, we're ready to examine the following state diagram.
 The diagram shows a single schedule (1 vCPU, not the whole VM).
-It’s showing the view from hypervisor (not from inside the Guest OS):
+It's showing the view from hypervisor (not from inside the Guest OS):

 ![Single schedule from ESXi perspective](2.2.2-fig-1.png)